HELP SAVE OUR REGIONAL LANGUAGE!

 “Recently in the language world, something happened that might be described as the Super Bowl, the Olympics, the Fourth of July, New Year’s, three scoops of ice cream, and a new kitten all rolled into one…I’m talking about the fact that the magnificent six volume Dictionary of American Regional English is now available online.”

 But lack of funding for DARE threatens to stop the project in its tracks.
-Without significant new resources, all but one staff member will leave after June 30.
+Without significant new resources, all but one staff member must leave.

 Please consider donating so that DARE can continue to record and celebrate the diversity of our American dialects.